-Apply for a “Statement of Eligibility” (also known as QP515) from Queensland Police in person.
-You will need to fill out the Queensland Police Application form before you attend a police station.
+Apply for a “Statement of Eligibility” with Queensland Police.
+You will need to fill out an Application form for “Statement of Eligibility” (QP515) and submit it to Queensland Police in person at a police station.

-Once you have submitted the application at a police station, you will receive your “Statement of Eligibility” in the mail.
+Once you have applied at a police station, you will receive your “Statement of Eligibility” in the mail.
 This is the document we need as part of your new member application.

 Duration: A few weeks

 Attend a Weapons Safety Course for category H weapons.
-This is typically a half day course with an theoretical component, and a practical component that is completed at an approved shooting range.
+Courses are typically half-day, with a theoretical component, and a practical component completed at an approved shooting range.
 Courses are run by third-party training providers.
 Find out more about Weapons Safety Course.